 This system design template shows how Vocia products can be used to easily create a vessel-wide paging and evacuation system.
 Vocia is a highly reliable solution that provides excellent audio quality while managing all your paging, background music, and emergency communication requirements.
 It is powerful, scalable, and flexible, and can meet a facility’s needs well into the future.
 A decentralized approach, which places digital signal processing in all of the endpoints, creates a solution with no single point of failure and provides a means to expand an existing system as needs grow or change.

-The cruise ship market has an extended demand on system availability and safety measures, especially when it comes to large public areas where crowds assemble.
-In an emergency it's critical structured, clear to follow evacuation directions are given.
+The cruise ship market has an extended demand for system availability and safety measures, especially when it comes to large public areas where crowds assemble.
+In an emergency, it's critical structured, clear to follow evacuation directions are given.
 Vocia is capable of meeting and exceeding that requirement.

 Paging system design

 - 7 Paging Stations to provide live pages from the Bar, Bridge, Casino, Pool, Restaurant, Security and Theater.

 - 2 Emergency Paging Stations to provide live paging from the Bridge/Helm and Security room.

 - 10 Regular Paging Zones and 8 Emergency Zones